The Average Mortgage Length In The U.S.

 What Is The Average Home Loan Length?

-Mortgages typically come with a certain amount of time to pay the loan off.
+Mortgages typically come with a certain amount of time to pay off the loan.
 This is known as a mortgage term.
 The most common mortgage term in the U.S. is 30 years.
 A 30-year mortgage gives the borrower 30 years to pay back their loan.

-Most people with this type of mortgage won’t actually keep the original loan for 30 years.
+Most people with this type of mortgage won’t keep the original loan for 30 years.
 In fact, the typical mortgage length, or average lifespan of a mortgage, is under 10 years.
-That’s not because all of these borrowers pay the loan off in record time.
+That’s not because these borrowers pay the loan off in record time.
 It’s more likely that homeowners refinance into a new mortgage or purchase a new home before the term is up.
-According to the National Association of REALTORS® (NAR), buyers only expect to stay in the home they purchase for a total of 10 – 15 years.
+According to the National Association of REALTORS® (NAR), buyers only expect to stay in the home they purchase for a median of 15 years.

 So why, then, is the 30-year option the average mortgage term in America?
 Its popularity has to do with several different factors, including current mortgage rates, the monthly payment, the type of home being purchased or the borrower’s financial goals.